-Please mark your calendar now for next year’s annual meeting, which will be held in Atlanta, January 31 – February 3, 2015.
+Please mark your calendars now for next year’s annual meeting, to be held February 4-7, 2017, in Mobile, Alabama.

 Address Changes/Email Signup

 Please contact us HERE if your email or mailing addresses change.
 Also contact us, at the same address, if you are a member and are not receiving emails from SAEA and wish to do so.
 Email postings are infrequent and deal only with SAEA matters.